IurieCezar/Catalog/README.md

 An application that provides a list of items within a variety of categories as well as provide a third-party user authentication and authorization system(Google+ and Facebook).
 Registered users have the ability to post, edit and delete their own items.
 The project also implements JSON endpoints that serve the same information as displayed in the HTML endpoints.
+The project has CRUD functionality for image handling and CSRF protection on the CRUD operations.

 ## Getting Started